CHI at Temple Street

 Tel.: (01) 878 4280

-- In order to make your experience better and to reduce waiting times, Temple Street has introduced an on-line booking system to book appointments for blood tests.
+- In order to make your experience better and to reduce waiting times, CHI at Temple Street has introduced an on-line booking system to book appointments for blood tests.

 - Please book your appointment by clicking on the link below.